 Research conducted as part of an RII Track-1 project should be hypothesis- and/or problem-driven.
 Research in areas of recognized national or global interest is encouraged.
 Appropriate research topics are those that benefit from a comprehensive and integrative approach, typically relating to a scientific area of significant regional or jurisdictional importance.
 As noted above, the proposed research and capacity-building activities must align with the STEM research priorities identified in the jurisdictional S&T Plan.
-All proposed research and capacity-building activities are expected to meet NSF's high standards for intellectual merit and broader impacts
+All proposed research and capacity-building activities are expected to meet NSF's high standards for intellectual merit and broader impacts.

 Requested infrastructure investments in the RII Track-1 project are expected to complement the proposed research activities and clearly benefit the jurisdiction's R&D capacity.
-RII Track-1 proposals should clearly demonstrate how the timeline for anticipated research infrastructure improvements will support proposed research efforts across the five years of the project, and should address the risks presented by potential delays in infrastructure acquisition.
+RII Track-1 proposals should clearly demonstrate how the timeline for anticipated research infrastructure improvements will support proposed research efforts across the five years of the project and should address the risks presented by potential delays in infrastructure acquisition.
 Infrastructure improvement strategies should focus available resources, whether from NSF funds or cost-share, on enabling research, technological innovation, education, workforce development, and broadening participation activities.
 All such activities are expected to align with identified long-term jurisdictional and regional objectives in general, and, in particular, with the planned research in the proposal's identified S&T topical area(s).

-Development of meaningful partnerships as part of the RII Track-1 project is encouraged as a means of enhancing the jurisdiction's R&D competitiveness.
+Development of meaningful partnerships as part of the RII Track-1 project is strongly encouraged as a means of enhancing the jurisdiction's R&D competitiveness.
 Proposals should include strong intellectual engagement of diverse participants from institutions of higher education across the submitting EPSCoR jurisdiction, as well as productive partnerships between the jurisdiction's academic institutions and organizations in its governmental, non-profit, and commercial or industrial sectors.
 Jurisdictions are encouraged to plan research and educational activities across the diversity of institutions located within its boundaries, including research universities, primarily undergraduate institutions, community colleges, and minority-serving institutions.
+The jurisdiction as a whole (including all institutions) should be positively impacted by a successful RII Track-1 project.